TrelisResearch/arc-agi-2025/llm-python/README.md

-# o3-tools
+# ARC-AGI Task Runner

-A tool for testing OpenAI-compatible language models on ARC-AGI tasks using the Chat Completions API.
+A comprehensive tool for testing OpenAI-compatible language models on ARC-AGI tasks using the Chat Completions API.
+Supports reasoning models (o3, Gemini Flash, Qwen) with multi-turn feedback, independent attempts, and detailed analysis.

 Folders:
 - `fine-tuning` - ipynb notebooks for fine-tunign as well as a logs folder for tensorboard logs.